osa1/rcbackup/README.md

     ncdu \
     neofetch \
     neovim \
+    nomacs \
     powertop \
     ranger \
     redshift \
     silversearcher-ag \
     transmission \
+    tumbler \
     vlc \
     xdotool \
     zsh
 ```

+- tumbler needed for image preview in thunar
+- nomacs is an image viewer

 nvim is too old so build from source later: